RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 9: Final Merit List

-After medical examination, the final merit list is prepared based on written exam marks and medical fitness.
+After the medical examination, the final merit list is prepared based on written exam marks and medical fitness.
 Reservation rules are applied at this stage.

 Step 10: Admission Confirmation